Raise your hand if you don’t feel like making dinner tonight!

 Oh, ok.
 Wow.
 That was more of you than I thought…

 Well, no worries, because I found a seriously yummy recipe that can be made mixed, baked, and on the table in 30 minutes, saving us all from falling back on take out, or worse, eating ice cream sandwiches and green olives for dinner (you’ve been there…) Green Chili Chicken Enchilada Casserole with Quick Pico de Gallo to the rescue!

-This dish from Picky Palate (awesome website, btw) combines the tangy flavors of salsa verde and green chili enchilada sauce, with thick sour cream, creamy corn tortillas, filling beans, and lean chicken breasts.
-It was created to solve the I don’t feel like making dinner dilemma we all face every once in awhile, and seriously – problem solved.
+This dish from Picky Palate combines the tangy flavors of salsa verde and green chili enchilada sauce, with sour cream, corn tortillas, black beans, and chicken breasts one seriously simple, toss together casserole.
 It couldn’t be easier.